openprocurement/openprocurement.github.io/_posts/en/2015-11-05-complaints.markdown

 ###6.2 Complaint submission (below threshold procurement)

-If Procuring entity does not review the Request within three days, it automatically becomes a Complaint.
+If Procuring entity does not review the Claim within three days, it automatically becomes a Complaint.

-If the Procuring entity has reviewed the request, Complainant assesses its decision.
+If the Procuring entity has reviewed the claim, Complainant assesses its decision.

 <table>
     <thead>